Is Chocolate Vegan? Everything You Need to Know

 Flavoured dark chocolate bars

+Is flavoured chocolate vegan?
+Some flavours are.
 If you’re making a chocolate treat that’s combined with another flavour, such as chocolate orange brownies or mint chocolate frosting, using a dark chocolate bar that’s already been flavoured is a great option.

 Of course, you can add a drop of your desired flavour extract once the chocolate has melted.
 But I find using the already flavoured bars works out cheaper and easier if you don’t already have a bunch of flavour extracts sitting around.